RSI1 is not a new issue, why I am writing about this now?

-The most desired scenario is when you treat your hands with respect and don’t injure yourself in a first place.
+The most desired scenario is when you treat your hands with respect and don’t injure yourself in the first place.
 That’s the easier and healthier option.
-I am fortunate to have heathy hands so far, however I had experienced warning signs and I have not ignored them since.
+I am fortunate to have healthy hands so far, however, I had experienced warning signs and I have not ignored them since.
 I am careful about my hands, particularly, how do I type and play.
-You should be to.
-There’s many kinds of RSI, but the one I am concerned the most is the one which injures you wrists to a point that you can’t type without a pain or can’t type and play any more at all.
+You should be too.
+There are many kinds of RSI, but the one I am concerned about the most is the one that injures your wrists to a point that you can’t type without pain or can’t type and play anymore at all.
 The only cure is time and full recovery is not guaranteed.

 I recommend this book (Amazon), which is only available in print.
-Used price is not bad at all.
+The used price is not bad at all.
 If you know me in person, I will happily let you borrow it.